mszegedy/plea/story/ch-8.md

 "In that case, is it a fear of one of the gods losing a war?" asked Vasilisa.
 "I mean, I don't know much religion, but I figure if the Sun-Mother ever died—"

-"The only gods who ever fight are the Blizzard God and the Thunder God," interrupted Sofia.
+"The only gods who ever fight are the Blizzard God and the Thunder God," Sofia had interrupted.
 "If the Blizzard God were permanently defeated, I guess there would be no more winter?
 And permanent thunderstorms.
 Which would be pretty bad."

 "Can I please fucking finish my thought?" said Alexey, annoyed.
 "This isn't a guessing game.
 I'm trying to explain something."